guestrin-lab/deepscholar-leaderboard/README.md

 To submit your solution to the DeepScholar-Bench leaderboard:

-1. Use the contact form on the leaderboard page
+1. Use our [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeug4igDHhVUU3XnrUSeMVRUJFKlHP28i8fcBAu_LHCkqdV1g/viewform?usp=dialog) to submit your results
 2. Provide details about your system architecture and methodology
 3. Submit your results for evaluation

+For questions and inquiries, please contact: lianapat@stanford.edu

 ## 📚 References